Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-\emph{Conclusions.}--- Focusing on the previously sparsely studied, but important, regime of LSD growth after the SSD saturates but before the LSD does, we arrive at three distinct results: (i) For isotropically helically forced flows, our simulations and theoretical analyses reveal that the large-scale field growth rate becomes $\Rm$-independent at modest $\Rm$ and agrees well with the DQ formalism.
-Namely, the kinetic part to $\alpha$ remains $\Rm$-independent during the course of the simulation and the Lorentz-force back-reaction that ends the LSD regime exerts itself not by suppressing $\alphaK$ but by growth of $\alphaM$. (ii) In contrast, the large-scale field strength attained in this PDQ regime for $\Rm$ values accessible in simulations is $\Rm$-dependent, being dominated by the resistive loss of magnetic helicity even for $\Rm\simeq500$. (iii) However, the same theoretical analysis of the LSD shows that the $\Rm\rightarrow \infty$ dependence of this PDQ regime depends on the evolution of the current helicity spectrum, or equivalently the magnetic helicity spectrum given the present boundary conditions.
-For sufficiently steep magnetic helicity spectra, the analysis shows that the regime becomes $\Rm$-independent at asymptotically large $\Rm$, with the large-scale magnetic energy lower bound given by Eq.~(\ref{eqn:tEhel_sat}).
+\emph{Conclusions.}--- Focusing on the PQ regime, namely the growth after the SSD saturates but before the resistive phase, our simulations and analyses reveal that: (i) For isotropically helically forced flows, the large-scale field growth rate becomes $\Rm$-independent at modest $\Rm$ in accordance with the DQ formalism.
+Namely, $\alphaK$ remains $\Rm$-independent during the course of the simulation and the Lorentz-force back-reaction that ends the LSD regime exerts itself not by suppressing $\alphaK$, but by growth of $\alphaM$. (ii) In contrast, the large-scale field strength attained in the PQ regime for $\Rm$ values accessible in the simulations is $\Rm$-dependent, being dominated by the resistive loss of magnetic helicity even for $\Rm\simeq500$. (iii) However, the same LSD analysis shows that the $\Rm\rightarrow \infty$ dependence of the PQ regime depends on the evolution of the current helicity spectrum, or equivalently the magnetic helicity spectrum given the boundary conditions.
+For sufficiently steep magnetic helicity spectra, the regime becomes $\Rm$-independent as $\Rm\rightarrow \infty$, with the large-scale magnetic energy lower bound given by Eq.~(\ref{eqn:tEhel_sat}).

-Taken at face value, these results imply that when the current helicity spectrum falls off more steeply than $k^{0}$, high-$\Rm$ flows in stars and galaxies that involve an $\alpha^2$ or $\alpha^2$-$\Omega$ effect could be capable of efficient LSD field growth even without boundary helicity fluxes, although systems requiring fast cycle periods would favor helicity flux driven dynamos.
-For shallower spectra, helicity fluxes or some non-helically driven LSD \citep[e.g.][]{Skoutnev+2022} would be necessary even to explain the observed field strengths, let alone fast cycle periods.
-For planetary dynamos whose resistive time scales can be comparable to LSD dynamical time scales, $\alpha$ quenching is significantly weakened by resistive diffusion and therefore the LSD is much less constrained by the slope of the current helicity spectrum.
+These results imply that when the current helicity spectrum falls off more steeply than $k^{0}$, efficient LSD growth is possible in high-$\Rm$ $\alpha^2$ or $\alpha^2$-$\Omega$ dynamos of stars and galaxies.
+This applies even without boundary helicity fluxes, although systems requiring fast cycle periods would favor helicity flux driven dynamos.
+For shallower spectra, helicity fluxes or some non-helically driven LSD \citep[e.g.][]{Skoutnev+2022} would be need to explain the observed field strengths, let alone fast cycle periods.
+For planetary dynamos whose resistive time scales can be comparable to LSD dynamical times, $\alpha$ quenching is significantly weakened by resistive diffusion and so the LSD is much less constrained by the slope of the current helicity spectrum.